Leonard Beaumont

 Leonard Beaumont (1891–1986) was an English printmaker, graphic designer, illustrator and publisher.
-He was one of the earliest exponents of the new art of linocut printmaking in Britain during the early 1930s.
+He was one of the earliest exponents of the new art of linocut in printmaking in Britain during the early 1930s.
 He was one of a small group of progressive and highly regarded printmakers who exhibited at the Redfern and Ward Galleries in central London.
 Whilst working in relative isolation in Yorkshire, most of his contemporaries were linked in some way to the Grosvenor School of Modern Art, located in Pimlico, London.

 Early life and career

 Beaumont was born and raised in Broomhall, Sheffield.
 Whilst studying evening classes at The Sheffield Technical School of Art he was employed by The Sheffield Daily Telegraph newspaper to produce black and white advertisements.
 He was awarded a full-time scholarship, however his artistic career was cut short by the outbreak of World War One, in which he served with the Royal Naval Volunteer Reserves in India and Ceylon (1915–1918).
 After the war he re-joined the art department of the Sheffield Telegraph.
 He married Gertrude Roberts in 1921 and shared a joint passion for Russian politics, film and literature.